-Where such a request is made and the technology is available, the chief executive must take reasonable steps to enable the member to attend by audio or audio-visual link.
-However, the council has no obligation to make the technology for an audio or audio-visual link available.
+Where such a request is made and the technology is available, the chief executive must take reasonable steps to enable the member to attend by electronic link.
+However, the council has no obligation to make the technology for an electronic link available.